codex-storage/codex-research/evaluations/ipfs.md

 + BitSwap protocol for exchanging blocks supports multiple strategies (§3.4.2), so it should be relatively easy to add a micropayment strategy.
 + Uses content addressing (§3.5)
-+ The Merkle DAG is simple, yet allows constucting filesystems, key-value stores, databases, messaging system, etc.. (§3.5)
++ The Merkle DAG is simple, yet allows constructing filesystems, key-value stores, databases, messaging system, etc.. (§3.5)

 #### Cons:

-- Kademlia prefers long-lived nodes (§2.1.1), which is not ideal for mobile enviroments (although it's unclear whether there are any better alternatives)
+- Kademlia prefers long-lived nodes (§2.1.1), which is not ideal for mobile environments (although it's unclear whether there are any better alternatives)
 - The default BitSwap strategy falls just short of introducing a currency with micro payments, necessitating additional work for nodes to find blocks to barter with (§3.4)